reedhedges/AMRISim/README.md

 In AMRISim 0.6.x, error values of 0.0075 for error.x and error.y and 0.0075 for error.th are used by
 default for all robots, except for "p3dx\_noerr" where no error is used.
-Starting in AMRISim 0.9.x, there are several choices for calculating error, which can be selected via the --odom-error-mode command-line argument.
+Starting in AMRISim 0.9.x, there are several choices for calculating error, which can be selected via the `--odom-error-mode` command-line argument.
-`random_each_update` is the default (as was errorneously documented previously.)
+`random_each_update` is the default (as was erroneously documented previously.)

 * `random_init`   Choose random values within a configured range at startup; each new robot will have different amount of error, even if same type.
 * `random_each_update`  Chose random values within configured range at each simulation iteration.
 * `constant`  Constant values, configured for each robot type.
-* `none`  Use 0 for error values.
+* `none`   Don't apply error (use 0 for all error values).
+You can use the `--no-error` command line argument as an alias for `--odom-error-mode none`.

 The error ranges are specified in the robot model definitions (`PioneerRobotModels.world.inc`) and new custom model definitions may specify